ALWAYS…LISTEN TO YOUR BODY!

 The home stretch!
 You are almost there.

 By now as you enter your 3rd trimester you may be feeling more tired, exhausted, & just ready to have your baby (well not the labor part but after, right).
 As you exit out of your 2nd trimester you may be noticing that everything is just a little harder.
-Exercising may be getting more difficult especially since your lung capacity has greatly decreased.
+Prenatal fitness programs may be getting more difficult especially since your lung capacity has greatly decreased.
 The solution, just decrease your intensity.

 There’s nothing wrong with taking it down a notch or two.
 Keep doing the exercises you have been doing, keep it simple & do what feels good for you & your body.